murphygroup/docker-cellorganizer-jupyter-notebook/README.md

 * Generation of watertight SBML Spatial output has been corrected for translation errors.

 #### Other
 * The following models have been rebuilt using this version of CellOrganizer.
-Updated models can be found in the model re$
+Updated models can be found in the model repository
         - 2D HeLa diffeomorphic framework
         - 2D HeLa PCA framework
         - 2D HeLa classic framework